On p-groups of maximal class: -groups of maximal class

 The previous result also holds if $G$ contains a subgroup of maximal class and index $p$ (see \cite[Theorem 9.10]{Ber1}).

-\begin{exer} Let $G$ be a p-group of order $p^{4}$.
-Show that $G$ is of maximal class if and only if $|G:G'|=p^{2}$. \end{exer} \textit{Solution}.
-Let $|G:G'|=p^{2}$.
+\begin{prop} Let $G$ be a p-group of order $p^{4}$.
+Show that $G$ is of maximal class if and only if $|G:G'|=p^{2}$. \end{prop} \begin{proof} Let $|G:G'|=p^{2}$.
 We have to prove that $G$ is of class $3$.
 Assume that $cl(G)=2$.
 It follows from \cite[Lemma 65.1]{Ber2} that $G$ contains a nonabelian subgroup $B$ of order $p^{3}$.
-By proposition \ref{CGB}, we have $G=BZ(G)$, then $|G:G'|=p^{3}$, a contradiction.
+By proposition \ref{CGB}, we have $G=BZ(G)$, then $|G:G'|=p^{3}$, a contradiction.\end{proof}